pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Chapter 1: The Enterprise Manifesto

-The Enterprise Manifesto establishes the philosophical foundation for the The Legacy Codex.
+The Enterprise Manifesto establishes the philosophical foundation for the Legacy Codex.
 This chapter defines the 365-year vision that transcends individual lifetimes, the core values that guide every decision, the success metrics that measure progress, and the constitutional framework that governs operations.

 **Key Concepts:**
 - Perpetual vision thinking (365 years vs. 3-5 years)